 Are you starting off your day with a hot cup of plastic?

-I like coffee and I like all kinds.
+Yes, I like coffee and I like all kinds.
 I’m not a coffee-snob.
 It doesn’t have to be a particular brand or a particular strength.
-Sure I have my favorites, but if a cup is offered, I won’t say no.
+Sure I have my favorites, but if a cup of brewed coffee is offered, I won’t say no.

-I sometimes drink it black, but my perfect morning cup includes one cup of coffee, one packet of Splenda and one tablespoon of coffee creamer.
+I sometimes drink it black, but my perfect morning cup includes one cup of coffee and one tablespoon of coffee creamer.

 Ack!
 I’m craving a hot cup as I type this!